kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 ![](resources/32%20COLOR,%20VISIBILITY%20CHANGE.png)
 ### Strategies and Recommendations
 - Change the visibility degree of different parts of your system respectively to other system parts or the supersystem
-- Change color of an object/system, its part, or environment
+- Change the color of an object/system, its part, or environment
 - Use different colors to highlight different parts or different functions
-- Change transparency of a system/ object, its part or environment
+- Change the transparency of a system/ object, or environment
-- Make your process or its part as transparent as possible
+- Make your process as transparent as possible
 - Highlight the distinguishing property of your object/system/process
 ### Examples
-- Encapsulation of implementation behind a high level interface
+- Encapsulation of implementation behind a high-level interface
 - Data export/import from one format into another
 - Change of data type (float to integer, datatime to smalldatatime, numeric to financial)
 - Change layer of entity: move from domain to DAL to allow adjusting requests to DB